-The Health Services Department offers primary health care, and emergency aid services free of charge, for all students.
-Among the services provided are medical consultation, dental care, emergency and short-stay recuperation care, ambulance services, clinical laboratory tests, psychology service, addiction counseling, health education, and promotion program, stress management and a family planning program.
+The Health Services Department offers primary health care, and emergency aid services, for all students.
+Among the services provided are medical consultation, emergency and short-stay recuperation care, ambulance services, clinical laboratory tests, psychology service, addiction counseling, health education, and promotion program, stress management and a family planning program.
 The University of Puerto Rico also offers a university health insurance plan throughout a private provider for students who are not cover by a private or government health insurance.

-These services are classified in two areas: preventive medicine with emphasis on primary and secondary prevention and therapeutic medicine.
+These services are classified in three areas: physical, emotional and social health.
+A preventive medicine with emphasis on primary and secondary prevention and therapeutic medicine.
 Preventive medicine pursues the prevention, detection, and screening.
 The therapeutic medicine covers control of medical conditions for students that may need immediate attention, observation or special and emergency care.
-Services are offered during regular working hour, except ambulance transportation service, which is coordinated on a twenty-four hour daily by police university thru the municipal or state emergency services.
+Services are offered during regular working hour, except ambulance transportation service, which is coordinated on a twenty-four hour daily by Security Department University through the municipal or state emergency services.

-All students entering the University for the first time are required to complete and submit a medical history exam that includes and required complete physical examination and laboratory tests.
+All students entering the University for the first time are required to complete and submit a medical history exam that includes and required complete physical examination, laboratory tests and other important documents.
 Evidence of immunizations is also required.
 Failure to comply will result in a medical hold on registration.

 Medical consultation and emergency services are offered by general physicians and professional nurses.
-These services are offered from 7:30am to 5:00pm, Monday to Thursday and from 7:30am to 4:30pm on Friday.
+These services are offered from 8:00am to 4:30pm, Monday to Friday.
 A clinical laboratory complements these services during regular working hours.